 “How did your evening out together go?”

 “I didn’t get home ‘til 4am.
-I showed him all the lowlights of Hollywood and he met all the lowlifes .”
+I showed him all the lowlights of Hollywood.
+He met all the lowlifes .”

 “So you can keep him out of my hair.”

 “He was a different person in the morning, probably hung over.
 Keeping him out of your office is a work in progress.”

 “I’ve got a lunch date at noon.
 Is that okay?”

 “We’re auditioning a band we heard at the Starwood on Friday.
 And Doug’s lining up some hungry bands he knows, to be at the audition.”